-Every year there are a number of modern black & white movies, like last year’s Roma or Cold War, that are very beautiful and sound in their black & white clothing, but I wouldn’t say are made in a way that feels tied to movies of the past.
+Every year there are a number of modern black & white movies that are very beautiful and well-formed in their black & white clothing, but I wouldn’t say are made in a way that feels tied to movies of the past.
 Which of course they do not have to be, it’s an aesthetic choice that makes sense for their stories.
 But if A Girl Walks Home Alone At Night was filmed in color, I believe there would still be something inherent in its pacing and atmosphere that would call to mind old movies.

 And when the vampire girl walks through the town, the sound carrying softly in the empty air, it felt comforting to me.
 Old movie stars walking slowly along a street set under the lamps.
 This movie isn’t slow, but it’s unhurried, the pacing dream-like, black shadows on street corners that you could wrap yourself up in.
-Something like the still, bombed-out Vienna of The Third Man run through gentle David Lynch.
-More thematically, maybe Brief Encounter meeting Only Lovers Left Alive.
+Something like the still, bombed-out Vienna of The Third Man, or more thematically, maybe Brief Encounter meeting Only Lovers Left Alive.

 End here for anyone who wants to avoid more specific, spoilery plot details; for the rest of you: